haidy20/Flash_Sale/README.md

   - Ensures correct final state even if the webhook arrives multiple times or before order creation.
 - **Caching & Performance:**
   - Short-term cache for availability to speed up reads under burst traffic.
   - Avoids N+1 queries on listing endpoints.
+  -
-- **Logging / Metrics:**
+  - ### Logging / Metrics
-  - Structured logging around stock contention, retries, webhook deduplication.
+  All logs and metrics are tracked using **Laravel’s built-in logging system** (`storage/logs/laravel.log`).
+  Structured logging is used to monitor:
+- Stock contention and retries
-  - Track hold creation, expiry, and payment events.
+- Hold creation and expiry
+- Payment webhook processing and deduplication

 ---